mohitsinghs/vscode-repo/README.md

 - **View Options**: Choose between tree or list view.
 - **Status Bar Integration**: See the current repository in the status bar.
 - **Gitignore Friendly**: Respects your `.gitignore` settings.

+## Installation

+You can download the `.vsix` file for your platform from the [Releases](https://github.com/mohitsinghs/vscode-repo/releases) page and install it manually.

+### Manual Installation

+1. Download the latest `.vsix` file from [Releases](https://github.com/mohitsinghs/repo/releases).
+2. Open VS Code and go to `Extensions` (`Ctrl+Shift+X`).
+3. Click on the `...` menu (top-right corner) and select `Install from VSIX...`.
+4. Select the downloaded `.vsix` file and install.

+> [!WARNING]
+> This extension is not available on the Visual Studio Marketplace. @microsoft took inexplicable action against my account, and after repeatedly hitting a non-responsive wall, I chose to delete it rather than waste more time fighting bureaucracy.

 ## Demo